kumuluz/kumuluzee-swagger/README.md

  </dependency>
  ```

-Dependency will include SwaggerUI artifacts, in case you want to temporarily disable UI during you can set configuration property **kumuluzee.swagger.ui.enabled** to false:
+Dependency will include SwaggerUI artifacts, in case you want to temporarily disable UI you can set configuration property **kumuluzee.swagger.ui.enabled** to false:

 ```yaml
 kumuluzee: